opacaud/42_c_piscine_paris_march_2021/README.md

-C02 | Manipulate and get info on strings like strcpy, is_alpha, strupcase C03 | Get info on strings like strcmp, strcat, strstr C04 | Mixing letters and numbers like atoi, putnbr_base, atoi_base C05 | Some math like iterative and recursive_factorial, iterative and recursive_power, fibonacci, sqrt C06 | Handling parameters like print_params, sort_params
-C07 | Malloc, pointers and strings like strdup, strjoin, convert_base, split C08 | Header files and structures
+C02 | Manipulate and get info on strings like strcpy, is_alpha, strupcase C03 | Get info on strings like strcmp, strcat, strstr C04 | Mixing letters and numbers like atoi, putnbr_base, atoi_base C05 | Some math like iterative and recursive factorial, power, fibonacci, sqrt C06 | Handling parameters like print_params, sort_params C07 | Malloc, pointers and strings like strdup, strjoin, convert_base, split C08 | Header files and structures